taskswithcode/sota_researchers_with_published_code/README.md

 - authored their paper
 - released their code
 - released models in most cases
-- released notebooks/apps in few cases
+- released notebooks/demo apps in few cases

 _Images (Github profile photos) below link to newsletters summarizing the SOTA work of these researchers_